 In addition to prison-based programming, students have the opportunity to address conflict and harm in neighborhoods and schools.
 By utilizing restorative practices, students provide positive alternatives to the criminal justice system and foster community.

 Restorative justice acknowledges the depth and breadth of the harm caused by crime and violence, while seeking ways to address and repair it.
 Students choose project areas that they are passionate about, working with community members and organizations to respond to crime, violence and other issues.

 Because of the complexity and duration of many victim-offender dialogue cases, the Restorative Justice Project requires a three-semester commitment.

 Students begin their participation in the program at the beginning of the intersession near the end of May and work full-time (at least forty hours per week) for twelve weeks, receiving a stipend for half of their hours, and a total of 7 credits for the other half.
 Students also received a tuition remission for their summer credits.
-Students continue in the program during the academic year; the fall semester commitment is four clinical credits (sixteen hours per week), and the spring semester commitment is four clinical credits (sixteen hours per week).
+Students continue in the program during the academic year; the fall semester commitment is three to four clinical credits (twelve to sixteen hours per week), and the spring semester commitment is three to four clinical credits (twelve to sixteen hours per week).

 For more information, contact Clinical Instructor Jonathan Scharrer at firstname.lastname@example.org.